vincenttommi/phase-0-pac-1-js-variables/README.md

 <!-- **Note**: in some browsers the console won't throw this error if you try the above code there.
 However, you will get the error when developing your app. -->

 Why is this a good thing?
 Well, you can imagine how easy it could be, especially in a lengthy program, to accidentally reuse a variable name.
 Doing so can cause unpredictable behavior because the value associated with the variable in one part of the program may be changed by code in a different part of the program.
 These types of problems can be very difficult to track down and debug.
-If you use `let` to declare your variables, this should never be an issue.
+Using `let` to declare your variables will reduce the likelihood of introducing such errors into your code.

 While we can't _redeclare_ a variable that is declared using `let`, we can still _reassign_ its value: